 - Looks great

-- Rusts easily if not taken proper care of
+- Rusts easily if not properly cared for

 As the name implies, this is the grill you get when you’re planning on grilling a lot and for a long time.

-Not only that, but this grill comes with an sizeable charcoal pan that can be moved up and down to change the temperature intensity and a temperature gauge to keep track of things.
+Not only that, but this grill comes with an sizeable charcoal pan that can be moved up and down to change the heat level, as well as a temperature gauge.

-Another peculiar characteristic is that this grill comes with a built-in bottle opener, perfect to crack open a cold one with the boys.
+Another peculiar thing to note is that this grill comes with a built-in bottle opener, perfect to crack open a cold one with your friends!

 - Plenty of cooking space